top of page

 Portland Institute for Loss and Transition

 When a significant person dies by suicide, homicide, overdose or fatal accident, mourners often need more than the informal support systems in their lives can provide, calling for specialist intervention.
 And yet many professionals struggle to meet the daunting challenges that such violent and unnatural deaths pose, not only to the survivors but also to their therapists.
-This practicum session focuses to two major sites of meaning construction in such cases, focusing on the griever’s need to titrate the trauma evoked by the narrative of dying, and to rescue the relationship with the deceased from the horror and possible stigma of the circumstances of the death.
+This practicum session focuses to two major sites of meaning construction in such cases, focusing on the griever’s need to titrate the trauma evoked by the traumatic dying, and to rescue the relationship with the deceased from the horror and possible stigma of the circumstances of the death.

 In Part 2, we discuss research documenting the high priority that long-term survivors of stigmatizing losses place on restoring the personhood of the deceased, as part of the process of reconstructing a sustainable continuing bond.
-Illustrating this process in a clinical video, we then offer several tools and techniques for reaffirming the reputation of the loved one or restoring the relationship, using written, conversational and arts-assisted means.
+Illustrating this process in a clinical video, we then offer two tools for reaffirming the reputation of the loved one or restoring the relationship, using written, conversational and arts-assisted means.
 Individual and small group practice will then prime concluding discussion about the coordination of these two dimensions of clinical work in grief therapy.

 Note: This 3-hour CE module focuses on application of psychological assessment and/or intervention methods that have overall consistent and credible empirical support in the contemporary peer reviewed scientific literature beyond those publications and other types of communications devoted primarily to the promotion of the approach.